 - Spaced repetition to optimize your learning schedule.
 Spaced repetition algorithms provide well-optimized study schedules, and they are based on continuous scientific research.
 While many of these algorithms are meant for flashcard-based studying, the central idea of spacing your study sessions still applies to the Feynman Technique just the same.

 - The Pomodoro method to manage your time better, improve concentration, and optimize your study sessions.
-The Pomodoro method also allows you to keep track of time spent on each task, and it’s one of my favorite methods to reduce distractions and achieve a state of deep focus.
+The Pomodoro method (and its variant the Flowtime method) also allows you to keep track of time spent on each task, and it’s one of my favorite methods to reduce distractions and achieve a state of deep focus.

 - Active recall to test yourself before an exam.
 Active recall is one of the most powerful study methods in the world, and you’ll benefit massively by adding it to your learning toolset.
 It requires you to test yourself continuously, and when it comes to improving exam results, there really is no better technique than active recall.